Questra-Digital/ci-cl-hex/README.md

-# cipl-hex
+# cimpl-hex
 ***Towards limitless productive learning***
-A platform that supports collective intelligence and productive learning for individuals and organizations.
+A platform that supports collective intelligence mediated towards productive learning for individuals and organizations.